 As a general rule, a bruised feeling on the spine results from a herniated or bulging disc.
 This occurs when the softer inner portion of the disc breaks through the outer layer and presses on the spinal cord or nerves.
 Age and back injury are also common causes of spinal bruising.

-A bulging or herniated disc can cause a great deal of pain and discomfort.
+A bruised sensation near the spine is a common symptom of bulging discs or herniated discs.
+A bulging or herniated disc can cause great pain and discomfort.
 The discs in our spine act as shock absorbers, cushioning the vertebrae and protecting them from impact.
 However, the discs can become damaged and begin to protrude out of place over time.

 This can pressure the spinal cord and nerves, resulting in pain, numbness, and weakness.
 A disc may even rupture in some cases, causing the gel-like contents to leak out.
-If you are experiencing any back pain, it is vital to see a doctor for a proper diagnosis.
+If you are experiencing back pain, you must see a doctor for a proper diagnosis.
 Most people can find relief from the pain and regain their normal range of motion with treatment.